 Don’t skip cleaning out your garage, storage shed, or barn.
 You may have some items that sell very well such as old tools lying around.

-If you are thinking of listing your home or moving, this is a great opportunity to overall appearance of your home.
+If you are thinking of listing your home or moving, this is a great opportunity for the overall appearance of your home.
 In addition, it will be less things that you need to pack up for the move.
 It also will give you a little quick cash towards the expense of a move.

 Also, be sure to save plastic grocery store bags so people can bag their items.
 Get a lot of ones and change from the bank.
 It never fails when I’ve held a yard sale that the first person of the day gives me $20 for a .50 item.